 A brown butter cookie crust and lusciously creamy matcha filling place this tart at the very top of our list.
 The tarts are the “Best” item of Doll Doll Bakery, but they also offer green tea swirl bread and matcha cream stuffed muffins if you’re feeling like engaging in some meokbang.

-This sweet is only for serious matcha lovers; the filling of the tart does not hold back on the earthy taste induced by catechins extracted from green tea leaf.
+This sweet is only for serious matcha lovers; the filling of the tart does not hold back the earthy taste induced by catechins extracted from the green tea leaves.
 The firm yet crumbly and sweet base help balance out the intensity of the cream.

 While the bakery does not have sitting space, the tarts make a perfect dinner party gift or sweet treat to eat while exploring the Ewha university area.